 What can I expect?

 During an ultrasound procedure, the patient lies down on an examination table and gel is applied to the skin at the area to be imaged.
+The radiologist then moves a transducer, a special handheld instrument, across this area.
 The transducer enables sound waves to be transmitted back and forth between the body and the device.The transducer then relays this information to a computer.

 The examination usually takes from 10-30 minutes to complete.